Ensure 60 Percent Total Certified Fiber Content

 Reduce the Total Amount of Energy Expended in Making Each Ton of Product by Five Percent

 Energy is an ongoing topic of concern globally and is extremely important to Sappi and our stakeholder groups.
 Energy from fossil fuels is linked to climate change and is a major cost driver in the wood products industry.
+By running our mills more efficiently, energy consumption is lowered.
+If we ensure that all of the products we produce are saleable, then we avoid the energy waste associated with remaking the products.
 Therefore, we have established a goal to reduce energy intensity by five percent.

 Reduce Pulp Mill Raw Material Waste by Ten Percent and Paper Mill Waste by Five Percent

-Efficient use of raw materials lowers cost and reduces environmental impacts.
+Efficient use of raw materials improves front-end cost savings, reduces environmental impact, and lowers costs associated with waste processing.
+To achieve these benefits, we have separate goals for the pulping and papermaking process areas.
 We are targeting a 10 percent reduction in raw material waste in our pulp mills.
 We track losses by measuring the amount of fiber in the pulp mill process drains before these streams enter our on-site treatment plants.
 In the paper mills, process losses are made up of fiber as well as pigments used as fillers in the base sheet and paper coatings.